A Viral-Again Video Of Melania Trump Watching Ballet At The White House Is Creeping Out Twitter

 “The huge glasses, standing stiffly alone, her obvious awkwardness.
 That’s not a criticism.
 The woman looks absolutely miserable all the time, even when ballerinas perform for her,” another Twitter user wrote at the time in response to Kurtz’ tweet, while another one added, “That looks so uncomfortable.
 Why didn’t they at least have her sit down so it looked like a performance?
 This is just odd looking.”

-The 200-year-old tradition of having the first lady of the United States set up Christmas decorations at the White House may not be Trump’s favorite times.
-This old video has resurfaced on the heels of yet another Christmas-themed controversy involving the first lady.
+The old video has resurfaced on the heels of yet another Christmas-themed controversy involving the first lady, this one related to the 200-year-old tradition of having the first lady of the United States set up Christmas decorations at the White House.

 The White House unveiled this year’s Christmas decorations in a video last week, which quickly caused a kerfuffle online with users criticizing Trump’s choice to line the East Colonnade with crimson-hued Christmas trees.
 As The New York Times noted, Twitter was set ablaze with memes likening the trees to the costumes on the dystopian TV series The Handmaid’s Tale.